 It will launch on May 23rd across video on demand, out-of-home and across social media, and will run until July.

 This professional campaign titled 'We Speak Plant' was published in United Kingdom in May, 2022.
 It was created for the brand: RHS, by ad agencies: Design Bridge and Wunderman Thompson.
 This Integrated medium campaign is related to the House, Garden industry and contains 1 media asset.
-It was submitted 9 months ago.
+It was submitted over 1 year ago.

 Business lead: Charlie Martyn